documentationfor yFiles for HTML 3.0.0.1

 Handles

-Handles are drawn in intermediate coordinates by default, to make them look as if they reside in the same plane as the graph elements.
-They can be drawn in view coordinates as well with the HandleInputMode.useViewCoordinates property.
-This is useful for projections that include more extreme scaling factors, making handles hard to see.
+Handles are, by default, drawn in intermediate coordinates.
+This makes them appear to reside in the same plane as the graph elements.
+They can also be drawn in view coordinates using the HandleInputMode.useViewCoordinates property.
+This is useful for projections that include more extreme scaling factors, which can make handles hard to see.

 // geim is a GraphEditorInputMode